All Recipes Comfort Food Dinner Family-Friendly Main Course Sandwich

 Tips from Well-Known Chefs

-• Chef Bobby Flay suggests using a mix of butter and olive oil to sauté the vegetables, which adds extra flavor and prevents the butter from burning.
+Bobby Flay suggests using a combination of butter and olive oil to sauté the vegetables because it adds additional flavor and prevents the butter from burning.

 Frequently Asked Questions